 “We at the Ichthus are Christians—we believe that Jesus Christ is the Son of God; that He died on Good Friday and rose again on Easter Sunday, and that He is the answer to the problems of our broken world.
 We believe this so strongly that we are not willing to put our faith upon a shelf or take it for granted—we want to think about it critically, and talk about it with whomever will listen.
 The Ichthus is a journal of Christian thought, written by people who endeavor to apply that faith to every aspect of their lives—to think Christianly about biology, mathematics, physics, history, philosophy, economics, music, literature, film, relationships, careers, beauty, truth, and love.
 We are not interested in proselytizing; we are interested in discussing, and we hope that people of all faiths, and of none, will join with us in the discussion.”

-By 2010, students had started likeminded journals at eight other schools — Brown, Cornell, Dartmouth, Duke, Princeton, University of Maine, Williams, and Yale.
-That same year, the Augustine Collective was formed to increase collaboration among these journals and to propel the movement forward.
+By 2010, students had started like-minded journals at eight other schools — Brown, Cornell, Dartmouth, Duke, Princeton, University of Maine, Williams, and Yale.
+That same year, the Augustine Collective was founded by Tim Norton and Andrew Schuman, with strong encouragement and support from the Cecil B. Day Foundation, in an effort to increase collaboration among these journals and to propel the movement forward.
+In 2017, The Veritas Forum adopted The Augustine Collective (then comprised of 20 student publications) to support and advance its mission and growth into the next season.

-The Augustine Collective now consists of journals on over twenty schools.
+The Augustine Collective now consists of journals on twenty-seven schools.
 The Collective supports an annual conference, personal coaching, online resources, and catalytic funding.
-At most schools, journals publish at least two printed issues annually, host follow-up discussions, sponsor lectures, convene reading groups, foster online conversations, and host conferences.
+Journals frequently publish at least two printed issues annually, host follow-up discussions, sponsor lectures, convene reading groups, foster online conversations, and host conferences.
 Fueling these activities are weekly meetings where students read classic Christian texts and edit, discuss, and refine their writing.
 Journals have won awards for their writing, design, and online presence, including multiple awards for “Best Campus Publication,” and mention in major news outlets, including The Wall Street Journal and The New York Times, for their fresh approach to faith on campus.

 We, the member journals of the Augustine Collective, have come together because we believe the Christian Gospel encompasses the whole of life itself; that the brokenness of this world is mirrored in the brokenness of God on the cross; and that the answer to our brokenness is found only in the Resurrection.
 For us, this means that all things hold together in Christ: art, history, music, philosophy, mathematics, literature, poetry, medicine, law, justice, science.
 The modern university was founded to pursue these things: Light and Truth, as Yale has it, or simply Veritas, at Harvard.